kyma-project/istio/docs/user/00-30-overview-istio-sidecars.md

 By default, Istio installed by Kyma Istio Operator is configured with automatic [Istio proxy sidecar injection](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/) disabled.
 This means that none of the Pods of your workloads (such as deployments and StatefulSets, except any workloads in the `kyma-system` namespace) get their own sidecar proxy container running next to your application.

-With an Istio sidecar, the resource becomes part of Istio Service Mesh, which brings the following benefits that would be complex to manage otherwise.
+With an Istio sidecar, the resource becomes part of the Istio service mesh, which brings the following benefits that would be complex to manage otherwise.

 ## Secure Communication